-The program results compare well with measured and analytic results and provide useful insights into the complicated interactions between the suspended coil and the superconducting electro-magnet field.
+The program results compare well with measured and analytic results and provide useful insights into the complicated interactions between the suspended coil and the superconducting magnet field.
 Fig. 3 shows a comparison of measured and simulated results.
 One curve is the measured force profile for the apparatus.
 This shows the change in vertical force on the suspended coil as a function of the vertical position of the coil.
 This force is proportional to the integral of the radial magnetic field over the volume of the coil.
 The other curve shows the simulated force profile for a circular loop in a field with no misalignments.
 Although there are significant differences between the curves, the simulation results capture the basic behavior of the measured results.
 The magnetic field strength over a much larger range is shown in Fig. 4.
 The experiment uses only the central 70 mm of the field, that has an almost constant radial component and almost no vertical component.

-The simulations show that a rotation of the suspended coil or of the superconducting electro-magnet about a horizontal axis causes a horizontal force on the coil as and
+The simulations show that a small tilt of the suspended coil or of the superconducting magnet about the horizontal axis causes the horizontal force on the coil given by and

-$$F_x - \frac{1}{2} (\phi{cy} \cdot \phi{my}) F{z\theta}, \qquad (6)$$ where F{z0} is the vertical magnetically induced force on the coil at $c_z = 0$.
-Although the force varies for $c_z \neq 0$, this causes only a very small change in the horizontal forces.
-Similarly, the simulations show that a displacement of the center of the suspended coil in the horizontal plane from the axis of the magnet, c_0 , causes a torque, Γ , on the coil proportional to the displacement as
+$$F_x = \frac{1}{2} \left( \phi{cy} + \phi{my} \right) F{z0} \tag{6}$$ where $F{z0}$ is the vertical magnetically induced force on the coil at $c_z = 0$ .
+Although the force varies for $c_z \neq 0$ , this causes only a very small change in the horizontal forces.
+Similarly, the simulations show that a small displacement of the center of the suspended coil in the horizontal plane from the axis of the magnet, $c_0$ , causes a torque, $\gamma$ , on the coil proportional to the displacement as